katcipis/sicp/README.md

 The base of a stream seems to me to be lazy evaluation.
 The implementation of stream presented is basically one value and a function that will be evaluated later to calculate the rest of the data.
 This reminds of features like Python generators or Lua co-routines.
-But on lisp this is implemented on a much simpler way and with no syntatic support.
+But on lisp this is implemented on a much simpler way and with no syntactic support.

 Actually the great lesson is that lazy evaluation is really easy to implement in lisp and so is streams, as a side effect of that.
-Although all the manual labor of lazy evaluating things rises the question of why not always lazy evaluate everything ? directly on the language ?
+Although all the manual labor of lazy evaluating things rises the question of why not always lazy evaluate everything ?
+Directly on the language ?

 On the course this is called [normal order](https://en.wikipedia.org/wiki/Evaluation_strategy#Normal_order) evaluation, which reminds me a lot of lazy evaluation.
 What I'm used to (C/Go/Scheme) is called